ibarapascal/time-controller/README.md

 - Edit the record easily.

-- (TODO) Give full statistic data and chart.
+- Give full statistic data and chart.

-- (TODO) Save and export the record data to remote storage.
+- Save and export the record data to remote storage.

 ## Dev record link